Today's opening hours Gallery closed (reopening 5 February 2022, Wednesday to Sunday 12–5pm) Café: Tuesday to Saturday: 10am–5pm, Sunday: 10am–4pm

-A spoken word performance inviting guests into the exhibition, written by Libita Clayton and performed by artist and curator Imani Robinson.
+A spoken word performance inviting guests into the exhibition, written by Libita Sibungu and performed by artist and curator Imani Robinson.

 This performance is taking place during the exhibition preview.